 Java implements a subset of ISO/IEC/IEEE 60559:2011 Floating-point arithmetic.

-Java permits the floating-point data types float and double.
+Java permits the floating-point data types of float and double.
 Due to the approximate nature of floating-point representations, using floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations could lead to unexpected results and potential vulnerabilities.
 Instead of testing equality, comparison against a threshold will yield the intended effect, for example:

 final double THRESHOLD = .00001;